Don King: Lawsuits and prosecutions

-Tim Witherspoon

 Tim Witherspoon was threatened with being blackballed if he did not sign exclusive contracts with King and his stepson Carl.
 Not permitted to have his own lawyer present, he signed four "contracts of servitude" (according to Jack Newfield).
 One was an exclusive promotional contract with Don King, two were managerial contracts with Carl King, identical except one was "for show" that gave Carl King 33% of Witherspoon's purses and the other gave King a 50% share, more than is allowed by many boxing commissions.
 The fourth contract was completely blank.

-Other examples include Witherspoon being promised $150,000 for his fight with Larry Holmes, but receiving only $52,750.
+Other examples include Witherspoon being promised $150,000 for his fight with Larry Holmes but receiving only $52,750.
 King's son Carl took 50% of Witherspoon's purse, illegal under Nevada rules, and the WBC sanctioning fee was also deducted from his purse.
 He was forced to train at King's own training camp at Orwell, Ohio, instead of Ali's Deer Lake camp which Ali allowed Witherspoon to use for free.
 For his fight with Greg Page he received a net amount of $44,460 from his guaranteed purse of $250,000.
 King had deducted money for training expenses, sparring partners, fight and airplane tickets for his friends and family.
 Witherspoon was never paid a stipulated $100,000 for his training expenses and instead was billed $150 a day for using King's training camp.
 Carl King again received 50% of his purse, despite Don King Productions falsely claiming he had only been paid 33%.
 HBO paid King $1,700,000 for Witherspoon to fight Frank Bruno.
-Witherspoon got a purse of $500,000, but received only $90,000 after King's deductions.
+Witherspoon got a purse of $500,000 but received only $90,000 after King's deductions.
 Carl King received $275,000.
 In 1987, Witherspoon sued King for $25 million in damages.
 He eventually settled for $1 million out of court.

-Mike Tyson

 Former undisputed World Heavyweight Boxing Champion Mike Tyson has described King, his former promoter, as "ruthless", "deplorable", and "greedy".
 In 1998, Tyson sued King for $100 million, alleging that the boxing promoter had cheated him out of millions over more than a decade.
 The lawsuit was later settled out of court, with Tyson receiving $14 million.

-Terry Norris

 In 1996, Terry Norris sued King, alleging that King had stolen money from him and conspired with his manager to underpay him for fights.
 The case went to trial, but King settled out of court for $7.5 million in 2003.
 King also acceded to Norris's demand that the settlement be made public.